-Santa Cruz is a well-known summer spot because of its Beach Boardwalk and gorgeous beach location.
-But it is also home to Shared Adventures, a non-profit organization that puts on an impressive array of programs through the summer for special needs children and adults.
-In July they host an annual Day on the Beach, which offers adaptive or assisted kayaking, canoe rides, scuba diving and flotation for people of all ages.
+Santa Cruz is a well-known summer spot because of its Beach Boardwalk and gorgeous location.
+But it is also home to Shared Adventures, a non-profit organization that puts on an impressive array of summer programs for special needs children and adults.
+In July, it hosts an annual Day on the Beach, which offers adaptive or assisted kayaking, canoe rides, scuba diving and flotation for people of all ages.
 Volunteers erect plywood "paths" for wheelchair access; you can also rent beach wheelchairs.
 The day ends with live music and free food.
 The organization also holds year-round activities and events.
-Visit the Shared Adventures Web site for more information.

-Splore is a not-for-profit in Moab, Utah that provides outdoor activities for special needs children and adults at affordable prices.
-They organize river trips, rock climbing and hiking through a partnership with Red Cliffs Lodge.
+Splore is a not-for-profit program in Moab, Utah, that provides outdoor activities for special needs children and adults at affordable prices.
+Staff organize river trips, rock climbing and hiking through a partnership with Red Cliffs Lodge.
 More of a resort than a hotel, Red Cliffs Lodge offers an impressive variety of accommodations and activities.
-Four wheeling, river riding, horseback riding, mountain biking, scenic flights and hiking are all within 10 minutes of the lodge and most are adaptive for special needs.
+Four-wheeling, river riding, horseback riding, mountain biking, scenic flights and hiking are all within 10 minutes of the lodge and most are adaptive for special needs.
 There are wheelchair-accessible rooms adjacent to the lodge.
 Sidewalks with ramps lead to all patios and to the museum.
 And while meals are "traditional cowboy fare," the chefs can rustle up special menus upon request.
 Utah itself prides itself on offering accessible recreation.
-The Utah Office of Tourism released "Accessible Utah," a guide to the places, organizations and activities that cater to special needs travel.
+The Utah Office of Tourism offers "Accessible Utah," a guide to the places, organizations and activities that cater to special needs travel.

-Royal Caribbean became the first cruise line to be certified as "autism friendly" in 2014 and now families with special needs can sail the seas, too.
-The cruise line will provide sensory-related toys, Autism-friendly movies and modified kids programs for those with disabilities.
-Plus, dining on the ship will be easier for those with dietary restrictions as the cruise line pledges to offer more meal options, including gluten-free and intolerant options.
-The crew on the ships are required to be certified and trained in autism awareness and some staff will have hands-on training that will help with assisting those with special needs on the ships even more.
-And cruises are great for families as they have a plethora of activities, with something to suit everyone.
+Royal Caribbean became the first cruise line to be certified as "autism friendly" in 2014.
+The cruise line provides sensory-related toys, autism-friendly movies and modified kids programs for those with disabilities.
+The crew on the ships are required to be certified and trained in autism awareness, and some staff have had hands-on training that allows them to assist those with special needs on the ships even more.

 Colorado Ski Resorts

 Skiers in Colorado have a lot of choices when it comes to adaptive ski programs.
-The Breckenridge Ski Resorts offer lessons for alpine skiing, snowboarding and cross-country skiing at Beaver Creek, Breckenridge, Keystone and Vail.
+Lessons for alpine skiing, snowboarding and cross-country skiing are all available at Beaver Creek, Breckenridge, Keystone and Vail.
 Families need to call ahead for schedules and availability.
 The Breckenridge Outdoor Education Center provides lessons in all types of adaptive skiing at Copper Mountain Resort; the fee includes one-on-one instruction, specialized equipment and lift ticket.

 Franklyn D. Resort & Spa

 The Wyndham chain of hotels strives to be sensitive to guests with special needs.
 The Wyndham Westshore, for example, was designated Tampa's first "Autism-Friendly" hotel.
 The staff has been trained by the Center for Autism & Related Disabilities at the University of South Florida.
 Since autistic children often respond better to places they are familiar with, a kit is available that offers stories about the hotel and various "comfort items."
 Another great property is the Wyndham Garden Hotel in Austin, Texas, offering five standard rooms with an extra double bed -- at a discount -- to families with an autistic child.
 The rooms are equipped with safety features such as shortened blind cords, corner guard cushions and outlet covers.
-The restaurant offers a "Thoughtful" menu that contains items free of casein, gluten and soy.
 Staff has been trained in autism awareness.

-Better known as Country Inns & Suites, the kids will love their complimentary "Short Stature Kit" at Carlson Hotels.
-The kit made with little people in mind, consists of a stool, closet rod adaptor, "poke 'n pull" stick and a grabber tool, making it ideal for wheelchair users as well.
-"I wish that kit was in every hotel," says Kelly Rouba of Hamilton, N.J., and the author of "Juvenile Arthritis: The Ultimate Teen Guide."
-Rouba also suggests asking for a roll-in shower for wheelchair users.
+Carlson Hotels manages Country Inn & Suites, and kids will love the hotels' complimentary "Short Stature Kit" at Carlson Hotels.
+The kit, made with little people in mind, consists of a stool, closet rod adaptor, "poke 'n pull" stick and a grabber tool, making it ideal for wheelchair users as well.
+"I wish that kit was in every hotel," says Kelly Rouba of Hamilton, New Jersey, and the author of "Juvenile Arthritis: The Ultimate Teen Guide."